iSOLveIT/protege_owl/_sources/index.rst.txt

 Chapter 10 SWRL and SQWRL

-The Semantic Web Rule Language (SWRL) was created because there are certain kinds of inferences that can’t be done by Description Logic (DL) axioms.
+The Semantic Web Rule Language (SWRL) was created because there are certain kinds of inferences that can't be done by Description Logic (DL) axioms.
 Also, in my experience there are also times where an inference can be done using DL, but it can be more intuitive to define that inference as a rule.

-There are actually two UI’s for SWRL in Protégé.
+There are actually two UI's for SWRL in Protégé.
 There is the SWRL tab and there is also a Rules view that can be added to the UI as we added a view in section 8.2.
 The SWRL tab is the one that is being more actively developed and I recommend you always use that.
 This chapter will focus